spcourse/oop/hangman/classic/hangman.md

 ### Fixing the bug

-Now, an obvious fix is to change the main code (that we provided) to ensure that your game player enters a word length of at least 4 (or so).
+Now, an obvious fix is to change the main code (that we provided) to ensure that your game player enters a word length of at least 1 (or so).
 That might make a nicer game and is a good idea in any case.
 Fine!

 But can't we also prevent the `Lexicon` initialiser from accepting invalid word lengths?
 It would be much easier to debug our program when this class simply does not accept negative word lengths.
 And indeed, there is a thing called an **assertion** that we can use.
 Just add the following line to the very top of the `Lexicon` initialiser:

-    assert word_length > 0 and word_length < 44, "Invalid word length for Lexicon"
+    assert word_length > 0 and word_length < 46, "Invalid word length for Lexicon"

-(Note that we assume your parameter is called `word_length`, but it's fine if it is something else.
-Just change the assertion in that case.)
+_(Note that we assume your parameter is called `word_length`, but it's fine if it is something else.
+Just change the assertion in that case.)_

 Putting this simple statement in your code will make sure that Python "halts" (crashes) the program if at that point the assertion "fails", so to say.
 In that case, the program will not even reach the point of choosing a word from an empty list: